jina-ai/finetuner/docs/notebooks/text_to_image.md

 <a href="https://colab.research.google.com/drive/1yKnmy2Qotrh3OhgwWRsMWPFwOSAecBxg?usp=sharing"><img alt="Open In Colab" src="https://colab.research.google.com/assets/colab-badge.svg"></a>

-Traditionally, searching images from text (text-image-retrieval) rely heavily on human annotations, this is commonly referred as *Text/Tag based Image Retrieval (TBIR)*.
+Traditionally, searching images from text (text-image-retrieval) relies heavily on human annotations, this is commonly referred to as *Text/Tag based Image Retrieval (TBIR)*.

-The [OpenAI CLIP](https://github.com/openai/CLIP) model maps the dense vector extracted from text and image into the same semantic space and produced a strong zero-shot model to mearesure the similarity between text and images.
+The [OpenAI CLIP](https://github.com/openai/CLIP) model maps the dense vectors extracted from text and image into the same semantic space and produces a strong zero-shot model to measure the similarity between text and images.

 This guide will showcase fine-tuning a `CLIP` model for text to image retrieval.

-*Note, please consider switch to GPU/TPU Runtime for faster inference.*
+*Note, please consider switching to GPU/TPU Runtime for faster inference.*

 ## Install
 <!-- #endregion -->